Pre-Anesthetic Testing Recommendations for Safety and Peace of Mind

 We offer the following pre-anesthetic tests:

-The Pre-Op Profile should be considered especially for any healthy pet between the ages of 1-6 years of age undergoing general anesthesia.
-Because there are limitations as to the amount of information available from the "mini-screen" blood test, we strongly recommend that a more in-depth pre-anesthetic profile (a combination of tests) be performed prior to anesthesia.
-While the IStat PAS measures one variable from each major internal organ system, the Pre-Op Profile measures several variables.
-This helps to ensure that a more through diagnostic check is performed on your pet.
-The Pre-Op Profile is also designed to be a follow-up test should any abnormalities be found on the IStat PAS.
+This blood panel should be considered especially for any healthy pet between the ages of 4 months to 6 years of age undergoing general anesthesia.
+Because there are limitations as to the amount of information available from the “mini-screen” blood test, we strongly recommend that a more in-depth pre-anesthetic profile (a combination of tests) be performed prior to anesthesia.
+The Chem 10 measures several variables, including liver & kidney function .
+This helps to ensure that a more thorough diagnostic check is performed on your pet.

-We recommend the Comprehensive Chemistry and CBC prior to anesthesia for pets over 7 years of age and any pet with a suspicion of health risks.
-The Comprehensive Profile is the most complete panel that can be run in our clinic lab.
-It is designed to provide in-depth analysis of your pet's internal organ function.
+We recommend this blood panel prior to anesthesia for pets over 7 years of age and any pet with a suspicion of health risks.
+This more comprehensive profile is the most complete panel that can be run in our clinic lab.
+It is designed to provide in-depth analysis of your pet’s internal organ function.